 Johari’s Window

-The model evaluates the extent to which information is known to the individual along the horizontal axis and to others along the vertical axis.
-When cross-referenced (horizontal x vertical axis) four quadrants are created to represent the different levels of awareness shared between self & others.
-Although this model is typically used to evaluate individual awareness it can also be used to evaluate teams, organizations, and market strategy.
+The model measures how much information a person knows on the horizontal axis and how much others know on the vertical axis.
+When these two axes are combined (horizontal x vertical), four quadrants form to show the different levels of awareness shared between oneself and others. **While this model is often used to assess individual awareness, it can also be applied to evaluate teams, organizations, and market strategies.**

 So the question becomes what can organizations do to strengthen their internal/external alignment & build upon existing capacities for innovation and generative learning?
 There is no simple answer, but the following framework is often referenced: